 Admission to Dickinson is based on academic excellence.
 As the college values excellence in all artistic and intellectual pursuits, you may also elect to have your musical experiences and talents considered in the application process.

 For your musical interests and experiences to be considered in the application process, you must: Complete the Common Application for Dickinson College where you will follow the links (in the Common Application) to SlideRoom, and select between two options:

 Option A) Live Auditions / Interviews for Scholarships

 Live auditions and interviews at Dickinson are by invitation only based on your SlideRoom submission.
 They are only available to Early Decision I and Early Action applicants.
 We encourage you to submit your application as early as possible in order to make appropriate travel arrangements should you be selected to audition.

-Your SlideRoom submissions (which must be unedited, with no artificial enhancement or corrective software used) will serve as the preliminary criteria for being invited to a live audition/interview. *Singers: please attach PDF files of scores needed for live auditions/interviews to your initial SlideRoom submission.
+Your SlideRoom submissions (which must be in video format, unedited, with no artificial enhancement or corrective software used) will serve as the preliminary criteria for being invited to a live audition/interview. *Singers: please attach PDF files of scores needed for live auditions/interviews to your initial SlideRoom submission.
 Should you be invited to audition live, the scores will given to faculty pianists who will accompany you in your audition.
 Please follow audition repertoire and material submission guidelines.